sbroenne/plugin.video.nhkworldtv/readme.md

 Most of the NHK API is parsed and **not** hard-coded so this should make the plug-in more resilient to changes on the NHK web site.
 I also run scheduled unit tests on Github to alert me on breaking changes.

 The plug-in is localized but translation only exists for English (GB).
-It is also Python3-compatible (by using python-future and kodi-six).
+It only runs on Kodi Matrix.

 ## 1.8.
 Future development roadmap